aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ##### Redis Cache Breakdown Detection

 Detects cache breakdown risk in the "cache read → reload → write" pattern.
-The rule tracks three key elements via PSI: the cache read call (`query1`), the first assignment after the cache miss (`p1`), and the cache write call (`set2`, traced across method boundaries).
-The reload block from `p1` to `set2` must satisfy both conditions below, otherwise an alert is raised:
+The rule tracks the cache read call, the first assignment after the cache miss, and the cache write call (traced across method boundaries).
+The reload block must satisfy both conditions below, otherwise an alert is raised:

 - **Reload block unprotected by a lock**: under high concurrency, multiple threads simultaneously miss the cache, causing a stampede to the database
 - **Locked but no double-check**: after acquiring the lock, the cache is not re-read to confirm whether another thread has already rebuilt it, causing redundant writes